 12. Say Anything (1989)

-‘Say Anything’ is about a high school senior Lloyd Dobler who wants nothing more than to go out with beautiful and intelligent Diane Court.
+‘Say Anything’ is about a high school senior named Lloyd Dobler who wants nothing more than to go out with the beautiful and intelligent Diane Court.
 Lloyd attempts to win her heart over the objections of her over-protective father before Diane leaves for a scholarship in England.
-Funny and touching in equal measure, it is a film that will surely leave you feeling better.
+Funny and touching in equal measure, it is a film that will surely make you feel better about life.

 Read More: Best Vigilante Movies of All Time